Devin Veresuk

-Devin Veresuk (born November 22, 2001) is a Canadian professional football linebacker for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Devin Veresuk (born November 22, 2001) is a Canadian professional football linebacker.
+He has also played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 University career

 Veresuk played U Sports football for the Windsor Lancers from 2020 to 2024.
 He did not play in 2020 due to the cancellation of the 2020 U Sports football season, but in the following four seasons, he played in 22 games where he had 199 total tackles, including 15.5 tackles for loss, 11 quarterback sacks, two forced fumbles, and one interception.